Skip to main content

 Antibodies specifically target antigens by binding to them, marking them for destruction by other immune cells, or rendering them harmless.

-On the other hand, autoantibodies are antibodies that mistakenly target and attack the body’s tissues and cells
+On the other hand, autoantibodies are antibodies that mistakenly target and attack the body’s tissues and cells7

 Unlike antibodies, which target foreign invaders, autoantibodies target normal proteins in the body’s cells, leading to inflammation, tissue damage, and a range of symptoms.

-The presence of autoantibodies in the blood is often used as a diagnostic marker for autoimmune diseases, as it indicates an immune response against the body’s tissues.
+The presence of autoantibodies in the blood is often used as a diagnostic marker for autoimmune diseases8, as it indicates an immune response against the body’s tissues.

 Most individuals naturally have low levels of autoantibodies.
 However, elevated levels often suggest the presence of an autoimmune disease.